ngambip/Diabetes_factors_2024/README.md

 Return Average BMI of All Patients

-Reference for the above DAX calulation is base on World Health Organization Chart measures
+Reference for the above DAX calulation is based on World Health Organization measuring Chart.

 ![WHO Chart](Collection/Images/Who_BMI_Weight_Chart_.png)